DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Publishing a Repo

-1. Publishing allows us to have a copy of the repo on GitHub.
+- Publishing allows us to have a copy of the repo on GitHub.
-2.
+- You can hit the publish button to do this.
+- Now take a look at your GitHub profile and see the repository that's been added.

 <!-- Demo goes here. -->

 ---
+# Cloneing

+---
 # .gitignore

-- A .gitignore file let's Git know that you don't want a certain file to be tracked with version control.
+- A .gitignore file lets Git know that you don't want a certain file to be tracked with version control.
 - In GitHub Desktop we can right click a file and add it to .gitignore.
 - It will no longer appear in the Changes tab unless it's removed from .gitignore.
 - The .gitingore file is also something you will want to track with version control.
+---
+# Branching

 ---
 # Overview